-If you choose to take part in this study, there is a risk that the study drugs may not be as good as the usual approach for your cancer at shrinking your cancer.
+If you choose to take part in this study, there is a risk that the study treatment may not be as good as the usual approach for your cancer at shrinking or stabilizing your cancer.

-There is also a risk that you could have side effects from the study drugs.
+There is also a risk that you could have additional side effects, which is added to the standard treatments.
 These side effects may be worse and may be different than you would get with the usual approach for your cancer.